defenseunicorns/workshops/2-exercises/4-uds-bundle/README.md

 ## **Update UDS Bundle**

-Now let’s do an exercise to update a UDS Bundle.
+Now let’s update a UDS Bundle.

 ### Update the UDS Config to change the replicas